xunilrj/sandbox/sources/cpp/lru/readme.md

         return it->second.value;
     }
 ```
-We need the "std::foward" in this case because otherwise the compiler would try to call the "const TValue&" constructor.
+We need the "std::forward" in this case because otherwise the compiler would try to call the "const TValue&" constructor.
 Why?
 We can see the explanation and an example in the documentation.

 ```
 rvalue reference variables are lvalues when used in expressions
 ```
 https://en.cppreference.com/w/cpp/language/reference

 So when you use the "TValue&&" in the "try_emplace" it is treated as a l-value, so the compiler calls the l-value constructor.
-That is why you need the std::foward because it preserves the "r-value-ness" of the parameter.
-This is called "perfect fowarding."
+That is why you need the std::forward because it preserves the "r-value-ness" of the parameter.
+This is called "perfect forwarding."

 Now all our tests are passing.